-According to Article 43 of the MRR, the emissions are first to be determined for each hour12 of measurement from the hourly average concentration and the hourly average flow rate.
+8 Pursuant to Article 44(1), operators shall use shorter periods than an hour, where this is possible without additional costs.
+This takes account of the fact that many measurement systems generate average flow rate.
 Thereafter all hourly values of the reporting year are summed up for the total emissions of that emission point.
-Where several emission points are monitored (e.g. two separate stacks of a power plant), this data aggregation is carried out first for each source separately, before adding the emissions of all sources to result in the total emissions13.
+Where several emission points are monitored (e.g. two separate stacks of a power plant), this data aggregation is carried out first for each source separately, before adding the emissions of all sources to result in the total emissions9.